 Think big, but start small.
 A chatbot is often part of a larger transformation.
 Based on the phase you are in as a company, decide how and what to automate.
 Start in an intelligent way, and scale up when possible.
 For example, start with a chatbot on your website and later expand it to different channels.

 The "why" question is naturally followed by the "what" question.
 What can customers do with your chatbot?
 Or what questions can it answer?

 To perform, a chatbot requires input.
-The easiest variant is a Scripted Chatbot.
+The easiest variant is a scripted chatbot.
 You set up a flow yourself, which the customer follows.
 It's really a closed dialogue.
 The bot offers choices based on preset rules and the customer's input.
 Advanced bots offer more possibilities.
 You construct full open dialogues, which you can optimise based on performance with the help of AI technology.
 The AI bot not only learns from your input, but also from customer queries.
-Integrate the technology with your ERP, CRM or contact center systems and databases to create a personalised experience.
+Integrate the technology with your ERP, CRM or contact centre systems and databases to create a personalised experience.
 As a first step, you can enter the 100 most frequently asked questions and answers, or connect the bot to your customer data.

 An advanced AI bot, with sufficient data and the necessary functionalities, can do much more than just answer routine questions.
 A customer is genuinely being helped within the conversation.
 AI prevents the question from not being recognised, avoiding incomplete or irrelevant answers.
-Recognising the customer, verification, handling transactions, and executing tasks: a competent chatbot can do it all.
-Think about a status update of your package, or delaying your payment.
+Recognising the customer, verifying, handling transactions, and executing tasks: a competent chatbot can do it all.
+Think about a status update on your package, or delaying your payment.